polygonben/polygonben.github.io/_posts/CTFs/2023-07-10-Chill-Hack.md

 [![28](/assets/images/ChillHack/26-2.png)](/assets/images/ChillHack/26-2.png){: .full}

-I transferred said files by doing `cat hacker-...41.jpg | base64` and manually copying them over to my Kali machine.
+I transferred said files by doing `cat hacker-...41.jpg | base64` and manually copying the base64 string over to my Kali machine.
 On my Kali machine I converted them back into real images with `echo "AADF...base64_here...adsf= | base64 --decode > photo1.jpg`

 I first used `strings` & `exiftool` to see if any metadata or strings were left behind, they weren't.
 Then, I tried `steghide` with an empty password!